huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `scaling_group_name` - (Required, String) The name of the scaling group.
 The name can contain letters, digits, underscores(_), and hyphens(-),and cannot exceed 64 characters.

-* `scaling_configuration_id` - (Optional, String) The configuration ID which defines configurations of instances in the AS group.
+* `scaling_configuration_id` - (Required, String) The configuration ID which defines configurations of instances in the AS group.

 * `desire_instance_number` - (Optional, Int) The expected number of instances.
 The default value is the minimum number